nicholasd-uci/javaScript102/README.md

 # javaScript102
-## CLASS MOTO : EVEN A CAT COULD DO IT!
+## CLASS MOTO : JS...
+SO EASY...
+EVEN A CAT COULD DO IT!
 ![ReadMe](./photos/ReadMe.png)

 ## This blog post was about understanding JavaScript